Motivation-enhancing drug: GPR139 agonists

 The GPR139 agonist zelatriazin (TAK-041; NBI-1065846) has shown pro-motivational effects in animals.
 On the basis of these findings, it has been speculated that the drug might be useful in the treatment of apathy in humans.
 Zelatriazin was under development for the treatment of anhedonia in major depressive disorder and the negative symptoms of schizophrenia and reached phase 3 clinical trials.
 However, its development was discontinued due to lack of clinical effectiveness.

 Anti-inflammatory drugs

 The tumor necrosis factor α (TNF-α) monoclonal antibody infliximab has been found to increase motivation in people with depression with high inflammation (as measured by high C-reactive protein levels).
 It has also been found to reduce symptoms of depression and anhedonia, for instance in people with high inflammation.

+Miscellaneous

+Pirepemat (IRL752) and linepemat (possibly IRL757) are under study for potential pro-motivational effects and/or treatment of apathy.

 Ineffective agents

 Serotonergic and noradrenergic agents

 Selective serotonin reuptake inhibitors (SSRIs) like escitalopram and norepinephrine reuptake inhibitors (NRIs) like atomoxetine have been used and recommended in the treatment of disorders of diminished motivation.
 However, SSRIs like fluoxetine and citalopram, NRIs like desipramine and atomoxetine, and MAO-A-inhibiting monoamine oxidase inhibitors (MAOIs) like moclobemide and pargyline, have all not shown pro-motivational effects in animals.
 In fact, these drugs can produce further motivational deficits in animals.
 Serotonergic antidepressants like SSRIs and serotonin–norepinephrine reuptake inhibitors (SNRIs) have also been implicated in inducing apathy and emotional blunting in humans.
 Activation of the serotonin 5-HT_{2C} receptor by serotonergic agents like SSRIs may contribute to or mediate their anti-motivational effects, whereas co-administration of serotonin 5-HT_{2C} receptor antagonists may reverse the effects.